-Egg Products: The following letterhead certificate is required for product intended for commerce in the EU.
-Veterinary Certificate for egg products consigned to the European Community is available in English, Bulgarian, French, German, Lithuanian, Romanian, Greek, Italian, Polish, Spanish, and Czech.
-Requests for certificates in other EU Member State languages should be directed to FSIS at 202-720-0082, (855) 444-9904, or at ImportExport@fsis.usda.gov.
+Egg Products: The following letterhead certificate is required for product intended for commerce in the EU and Italy.
+Veterinary Certificate for egg products consigned to the European Community is available in English and Italian.
 See guidelines to complete the letterhead certificate.